vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/guide/gitlab.md

 # GitLab Application

 > See [Gitlab official docs](https://docs.gitlab.com/ce/integration/oauth_provider.html#adding-an-application-through-the-profile) for reference.
 > Vssue can also work with self-hosted GitLab.
 Set the `baseURL` options to your Gitlab URL.
-See [Options Reference - baseURL](../options/README.md#baseurl)

 ## Create a new Application